Doug Martin (running back): 2012 season

 On September 9, Martin had 95 rushing yards and 23 receiving yards in his NFL debut in the 16–10 victory over the Carolina Panthers.
 In the next game, a 41–34 loss to the New York Giants, he scored his first professional touchdown.
-On October 25, he rushed for 135 yards and one touchdown and caught three passes for 79 yards and one touchdown in a 36–17 win against the Minnesota Vikings.
-One week later, he rushed for 251 yards and tied the NFL record for rushing touchdowns in a half with four in a 42–32 road win against the Oakland Raiders.
+On October 25, Martin rushed for 135 yards and one touchdown and caught three passes for 79 yards and a touchdown in a 36–17 win against the Minnesota Vikings.
+A week later, he rushed for 251 yards and tied the NFL record for rushing touchdowns in a half with four in a 42–32 road victory over the Oakland Raiders.
 In the game, Martin became the first player in NFL history to score touchdown runs of 70-plus, 45-plus, and 65-plus yards in a game, and is the second player in league history (along with Mike Anderson) to run for 250+ yards and four touchdowns in a game (coincidentally, they both ran for exactly 251 yards and were both in their rookie seasons).
 Martin broke the franchise records for rushing yardage and touchdowns in a game.
 He scored 24 total points in the game, which was the most by any player in a single game in the 2012 season.
-He earned NFC Offensive Player of the Week for his historic game against the Raiders.
-On November 18, against the Carolina Panthers, he had 138 rushing yards in the 27–21 victory.
-On December 9, he had 128 rushing yards and a rushing touchdown in the 23–21 loss to the Philadelphia Eagles.
-In the regular season finale against the Atlanta Falcons, he had 142 rushing yards and a rushing touchdown in the 22–17 victory.
+Martin earned NFC Offensive Player of the Week for his historic game against the Raiders.
+On November 18, against the Panthers, he had 138 rushing yards in the 27–21 victory.Three weeks later, Martin had 128 rushing yards and a rushing touchdown in the narrow 23–21 loss to the Philadelphia Eagles.
+In the regular season finale against the Atlanta Falcons, he had 142 rushing yards and a rushing touchdown during the 22–17 victory.

-At the end of the 2012 NFL regular season, Martin finished with over 1,450 yards rushing and nearly 500 yards receiving.
+At the end of the regular season, Martin finished with over 1,450 yards rushing and nearly 500 yards receiving.
 His 1,926 yards from scrimmage in a single season ranks him second in Buccaneers' history behind James Wilder Sr. (2,229 yards from scrimmage).
 His 1,454 rushing yards broke the Buccaneers' single-season rookie rushing record that was previously held by Cadillac Williams (1,178 rushing yards).
-On January 4, 2013, Martin was announced as one of five finalists for the 2012 NFL Rookie o the Year.
-He earned a Pro Bowl nomination for his performance in the 2012 season.
-He was named to the NFL All-Rookie Team.
+On January 4, 2013, Martin was announced as one of five finalists for the 2012 NFL Rookie of the Year.
+He earned a Pro Bowl selection for his performance in the 2012 season.
+Martin was named to the NFL All-Rookie Team.
 He was ranked 57th by his fellow players on the NFL Top 100 Players of 2013.

 2013 season

 In a Week 2 game against the New Orleans Saints, Martin rushed for 144 yards on 29 carries.
 He suffered a shoulder injury against the Atlanta Falcons on October 20, 2013.
-He was placed on the season-ending injured reserve on November 8, 2013, because of a torn labrum.
-He finished the 2013 season with 456 rushing yards, one rushing touchdown, 12 receptions, and 66 receiving yards.
+He was placed on the season-ending injured reserve on November 8 due to a torn labrum.
+Martin finished the 2013 season with 456 rushing yards, a rushing touchdown, 12 receptions, and 66 receiving yards.